 For example, say you have an electric fireplace that consumes 5,000 watts and your kw/hr rate is 15 cents.
 Your total cost would be 75 cents per hour to operate the fireplace:

 (5,000 watts / 1,000) x .15 = .75, or 75 cents per hour

 To get the total daily cost, multiply the total cents per hour by the number of hours you use the fireplace each day.

 OUR MOST POPULAR ELECTRIC FIREPLACES

-CONTROLS & MEDIA
+WHAT CONTROLS & MEDIA OPTIONS ARE AVAILABLE?